Golden Armadillo Lizard Facts

 - The reptile also remains a unique species of animal.
 That holds true partly due to its rather fascinating defense mechanism.
 This approach to defense constitutes rolling into a tight ball, which makes it appear larger to would-be predators.

 - This surprising action, which some insects share, also presents would-be attackers with its thick, armored exterior.
-As a result of this defensive strategy, very few predators invest the time and effort to penetrate this defense.
+As a result of this remarkable defensive strategy, very few predators invest the time and effort necessary to penetrate this defense.

 - The IUCN previously listed the Golden Armadillo Lizard as Vulnerable, on its Red List.
 Thankfully, however, the organization recently downgraded that status to Least Concern.
-This action occurred due to a virtual cessation in the pet trade.
+This action occurred due to a welcome virtual cessation in the pet trade.

 Golden Armadillo Lizard Physical Description

-In appearance, the marvel of Nature displays visually striking patterns.
-That’s because its colors range from a light brown to a dark brown on top.
+In appearance, the marvel of Nature generally displays visually striking patterns.
+That’s because its typical colors range from a light brown to a dark brown on top.
 The underbelly of the Golden Armadillo Lizard, however, appears yellow, with a black pattern.